Here's how to start...

 Local agriculture and food production are significant parts of the Haliburton County economy and support access to healthy foods in the area.
 The purpose of this project is to assist the Haliburton County Farmer's Market Association and Harvest Haliburton in identifying barriers and opportunities for small farmers and food producers in the county.
 Student researchers will conduct surveys and interviews with local agriculture and food producers and identify best practices from similar small scale operations in Canada and abroad.

-#6018 Evaluation of Haliburton County Lake Associations on Water Quality Testing Data and Protocols
+#6018 Evaluation of Water Quality Testing Data of Haliburton County Lake Associations

 NOTE: This project can be completed remotely.